khalilliu/awesome-github-repos/data.md

 *   [andrew--r/frontend-case-studies](https://github.com/andrew--r/frontend-case-studies) - 💼 A curated list of talks and articles about real world frontend development

+*   [RyanFitzgerald/devportfolio](https://github.com/RyanFitzgerald/devportfolio) - A modern, minimalist portfolio template built with Astro and Tailwind CSS.
+Perfect for developers looking to showcase their skills, experience, and projects in a clean, professional way.

 ## Swift

 *   [nuance-dev/achico](https://github.com/nuance-dev/achico) - A minimal free macOS local file compressor app